 What is residential life like at CalTech?

-Caltech doesn’t have dorms, instead it has 11 student houses and residences, ranging in size from 90-211 capacity each.
+Caltech doesn’t have dorms, instead it has eight student houses and residences, which consist of single, double, and triple bedrooms.
 Each of these housing options are small, close-knit residential communities staffed by at least one Resident Associate and one Residential Life Coordinator.
-In the houses, there are singles, doubles, and triples, and in the residences there are suites with 4-12 rooms.
-With the opening of Bechtel Residence in 2018, Caltech can now guarantee housing for undergraduate students for all four years.
+Caltech guarantees housing for first and second years undergraduates.
 A vast majority of students live on campus for their entire undergraduate experience, resulting in a strong sense of community.
 Each of the houses plan social events and outings, often collaborating with other houses.
 Since housing is such a big deal at Caltech, first years are placed in temporary housing until they’ve had time to explore each of their housing options during a two-week period called “rotation.”
 Each year students have the freedom (and are encouraged) to move to a different house or residence.
 Housing costs vary by room and building, so if you want to experience living in a nicer room, you don’t have to commit to paying the higher fee for all four years.

 What extracurricular opportunities do they have at CalTech?